 Past experiences often cloud your judgment when it comes to your needs.
 Perhaps you feel that by asking for help, you will become dependent on that help.
 Now, consider you’re moving to a new home.

-Moving is a big chore where you will have no choice but to ask for help.
+Moving is a big chore where you have no choice but to ask for help.
 You won’t become dependent on others by simply getting assistance in this situation.
-However, what if you can’t seem to catch up on laundry and housework, and you ask someone to step in?
+However, what if you can’t catch up on laundry and housework and ask someone to step in?
 This situation you might view as different.

-In the instance of housework, it may be that you need to hire someone to come in and help when your to-do list is just overflowing.
+In the instance of housework, you may need to hire someone to come in and help when your to-do list is overflowing.
 Some agencies make their mark on the world by helping people who don’t have time for certain things, like cleaning.

 Don’t Reject Help–Learn How to Ask for Assistance the Right Way

 It shouldn’t attack your self-worth because you need help, nor should you use negative things like blackmail, guilt, or bullying to get assistance with something.
-Just as crucial as asking someone to help you is the person you choose to ask.
+The person you choose to ask is just as crucial as asking someone to help you.
 Some people are more eager to help, while others wouldn’t have time to squeeze in another thing.
-Perhaps, you’ve felt embarrassed asking in the past, so you don’t want to go through that humiliation again.
+Perhaps you’ve felt embarrassed asking in the past, so you don’t want to go through that humiliation again.

 Final Thoughts on Understanding the Reasons Why People Reject Help

-Asking for help is never a bad thing, and it doesn’t make you less than someone else if you need assistance.
-While it’s good to have boundaries and limits in life, don’t hesitate to ask for help when you need a hand.
-You’re not being strong if you reject help, you’re just not being realistic.
+Asking for help is never bad and doesn’t make you less than someone else if you need assistance.
+While having boundaries and limits in life is good, don’t hesitate to ask for help when you need a hand.
+You’re not being strong if you reject help.
+Indeed, you are just not being realistic.